Optimise loading times with a custom font subset

 file, runs the script, and stores the resulting CSS file in the static/

-file in your Git project, if it doesn’t already exist.Make it executable with
+file in your Git project, if it doesn’t already exist.chmod +x .git/hooks/pre-commit

 if | ; then